jan-bogaerts/mark/src/generated/mdc_double_compress.md

   - onDidChangeCursorPosition: if selection service references this editor, position-tracking service updated with new cursor position.
   - onDidChangeCursorSelection: if selection service references this editor, subscribers of selection-service informed of selection change.
 - Editor always occupies all available space.
-# MarkdownCode > components > body > outline
-- The outline component is positioned to the left of the editor and displays a tree representing the outline of the active project, updated when new projects are loaded or changes are made to the project data.
-- The tree structure is created by converting the project data into a hierarchical format, with nodes representing markdown headings.
-- Nodes in the tree have title and key fields corresponding to the associated data item.
-- The tree structure is rebuilt when data items are added, removed, or changed.
-- When a data item is removed, the corresponding node is removed from the tree.
-- When a data item is added or changed, the tree structure is updated accordingly.
-- When a tree item is selected, the key is assigned to the position-tracking service's activeFragment.
-- The outline component monitors changes to the selected text-fragment and updates the tree's selectedKeys property.
-- The tree is displayed with lines to indicate the hierarchical structure.
 # MarkdownCode > components > body > results view
 - Results-view component is at the bottom of the main body, showing results from registered transformers.
 - Each transformer creates a tab at the top left of the view, displaying a results-view-tab component.